JillAshey/SedimentStress/Bioinf/STAR/mcap_STAR.md

 Deleted old Mcap genome directory off of server bc those files were all of old Mcap version.
 Now using files from http://cyanophora.rutgers.edu/montipora/ (version 2).
 Download and unzip all files before moving forward.

-File quality and trimming has already been done for these samples, so will go right into STAR
+File quality and trimming has already been done for these reads, so will go right into STAR

 a) After downloading onto server, unzip files